What is a Sprained Ankle?

 Immediate treatment includes rest, ice, compression and elevation (RICE).
 Take the time to relax.
-Recline with your foot elevated higher then your heart, wrapped in a tensor, with a bag of pees (or cold pack) on it.
+Recline with your foot elevated higher than your heart, wrapped in a tensor, with a bag of peas (or cold packs) on it.
 More severe sprains may require an air cast, splint or crutches.

-Further treatment includes strengthening, stretching and proprioceptive exercises to get back on your feet or back to your sport.
-It is important to slowly progress exercises to avoid further damage to the ligaments.
+Further treatment includes strengthening, stretching and proprioceptive exercises to get back on your feet or to your sport.
+It is important to progress exercises to slowly avoid further damage to the ligaments.
 A good rule of thumb is to progress to a new exercise only if it is pain-free.
 During sports physiotherapy or chiropractic treatment in Oshawa, your therapist will work with you to design exercises to build your muscles back slowly.